jonathanventura/model-deployment-example/README.md

     gcloud app create --project <project name> --region <region>

 In the `app` directory, modify `main.py` and specify your region, project ID, and model name.
 Then run `gcloud app deploy`.
-Then you should be able to access the web app in your web browser -- `glcoud app browse` will pull up the page for you.
+Then you should be able to access the web app in your web browser -- `gcloud app browse` will pull up the page for you.